 What is a Web application Check?

-HTTP is a transfer protocol used by the World Wide Web to retrieve information from servers.
-HTTP uses TCP as a transport layer; the client establishes a connection to the remote server, then issues a request.
+HTTP is a transfer protocol used by the World Wide Web to retrieve information from application servers.
+HTTP uses TCP as a transport layer; the client establishes a connection to the remote machine, then issues a request.
 The server then processes the request, returns a response, and closes the connection.

-HTTP(S) Web check is a periodical measurement of Server Response Time to HTTP(S) requests.
+HTTP(S) Web check is a periodical application monitoring measurement of Server Response Time to HTTP(S) requests.

-This package monitors a Web server HTTP(S) Availability and Response Time using ServicePilot Agent.
+This package monitors a Web HTTP(S) Application Availability and Response Time using ServicePilot Agent.

-This package automatically configures the ServicePilot Manager to collect statistics from a Web Server using the ServicePilot Agent by checking Server Response Time to HTTP(S) requests.
+This package automatically configures the ServicePilot Manager to collect statistics from an application Web Server using the ServicePilot Agent by checking its Response Time to HTTP(S) requests.

 - Page Code